top of page

 Frequently Asked Questions

 Here you will find answers to frequently asked questions that may arise or that I am asked.
 These do not constitute medical advice.
-If you have any questions, please consult a healthcare professional of your trust.
+If you have any questions, please consult a healthcare professional you trust.

 Generally

 - 01My fascination with the beauty of nature has always been there.
-Over time, biohacking and wild plant nutrition were added to this, and it was precisely from this interplay that my current approach to nutrition and natural medicine developed.
+Over time, biohacking and wild plant nutrition were added, and it was precisely from this interplay that my current approach to nutrition and natural medicine developed.

 - 02There are many different opinions on this.
 For me personally, vitamin D and omega-3 are clearly the most important.